synamaxmusic/sinistar/README.md

 PHRSAV	SET	*		;; Mark the new address for PHRSAV to add
 				;; more phrases later

-	ORG	ROMSAV		;; Back to our regularly scheduled programming...
+	ORG	ROMSAVE		;; Back to our regularly scheduled programming...
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ```